jbcodeforce/eda-studies/docs/techno/kafka-connect/index.md

 * Scale from standalone, mono connector to start small, to run tasks in parallel on distributed cluster.
 * Kafka Connect defines three models: data model, worker model and connector model.
 Worker model allows Kafka Connect to scale the application.
 * Kafka Connect cluster can serve multiple applications and so may be organized as a service.
+* A REST api exists to submit and manage connectors.

 ## Connector cluster configuration